-Mountain Mead is a Welsh meadery based in the mountains of Snowdonia.
-We make batches of premium Welsh mead, sometimes called honey wine, using only the finest ingredients.
-Our meads are hand crafted using Welsh honey to bring a bit of luxury to any occasion.
-Our extensive team (Jacob & Mike!) mix the raw honey by hand and turn the honey into alcohol in our small meadery in Gwynedd before filtering, bottling and labelling everything on-site.
-We only offer our honey wines for sale once we are sure they are of a high quality and we pride ourselves on making alcoholic honey meads that are free from allergens, and use natural ingredients.
+Mountain Mead is a Welsh meadery based in the foothills of the Snowdonia mountain range.
+We make batches of premium Welsh mead, sometimes called honey wine.
+Our meads are hand crafted using a range of high quality honeys and ingredients.
+Mead Maker Mike mixes the raw honey by hand and turns the honey into mead, before filtering, bottling and labelling everything on-site.
+We only offer our honey wines for sale once we are sure they are of a high quality and we pride ourselves on making alcoholic honey meads that are free from most allergens, and only use natural ingredients.

 Mead Maker Milner Mead Maker Mike

 One day, whilst sitting in a shed, up a mountain, in the cold, wind, and driving rain of the Welsh highlands, two men, Mike Cooke & Jacob Milner, took it upon themselves to make the meadiest mead of all meads.
 From that day forth, they formed an alliance with Haf, Queen of the Apis Meliferai, Champion of the Workers, Desire of the Drones, and sworn enemy of the bee mite Varroa Destructor.
 They vowed to return the drink of the Gods back to it's former glory and offer good, honest work to honey bees across the land.

 And so it was that Mountain Mead erupted into being during the long, dark, winter nights of December 2016.
 Times were hard, the mead samples flowed strong and fast, each more delightful and invigorating than the last.
 Every day we thank our lucky mead bottles that we were able to overcome such trials and remember our humble beginnings with such boundless clarity.